-Traditionally Yule logs or wreaths from the Winter Solstice are disposed of in the Midsummer bonfires, gifts of food are left out for Faery Folk in acknowledgement of the Nature Spirits and bells are worn on clothing, wrists or ankles to attract them.
+Traditionally Yule logs or wreaths from the winter solstice are disposed of in the midsummer bonfires, gifts of food are left out for Fae folk in acknowledgement of the Nature Spirits and bells are worn on clothing, wrists or ankles to attract them.

 The Elemental realms have completed their prolific tasks, the veil between our world and theirs is thin, and they rejoice with us basking in the Earth’s splendour.